 Q. Can I work for the first two semesters?

-A. Yes, you may continue to work in your critical care unit on a part-time basis if grades are above B plus.
+A. Yes, you may work part-time in your critical care unit if your grades are above B plus.

 Q. How do I spend time with a CRNA (Certified Registered Nurse Anesthetist) observing cases?